wanhive/hub/docs/INSTALL.md

 *Domain controlled access* allows only those clients that belong to the same logical group (**domain**) to communicate with one another.

-Set the value of *OVERLAY/netMask* option to **0xfffffffffffffc00** in an overlay hub's configuration file to activate the *domain controlled access*.
+Set the value of *OVERLAY/netMask* property to **0xfffffffffffffc00** in an overlay hub's configuration file to activate the *domain controlled access*.

+Set the following property in an overlay hub's configuration file to turn on the *domain controlled access*:

 ```
 [OVERLAY]